How can you tell if topsoil is good?

 Plants are very forgiving and will recover quickly from deficiencies if caught early.
 The best way to ensure a healthy plant is to test before planting and/or test regularly.
 Organic amendments regularly will help to ensure a natural balance in your black earth soil.

 What is Topsoil?

-Soil has an ecosystem all its own.
+Topsoil has an ecosystem all its own.
 It is very much alive and supports many life forms.
 From the tiny microscopic organisms we cannot see to the plants we grow, and of course to the bugs and insects we can see.
 Earthworms, insects, reptiles, nematodes, bacteria and fungus all reside in your soil.
 This ecosystem of life supports the soil composition helping with decay and nutrient cycles.

-You have probably heard people say that earthworms in the garden soil is healthy.
+You have probably heard people say that earthworms in the garden topsoil is healthy.
 This is true.
 Earthworms tunnel through the soil.
 As they feed, organic matter passes through their bodies and is excreted as granular, dark castings.
 This enhances and adds to the soil structure as it mixes with the soil and breaks down.
 Earthworms also eat microorganisms that cause plant disease.

 You will probably be surprised to find out what soil is made of.
-Beneath the ground surface the soil is full of living organisms that interact in a finely tuned living system but on a percentage basis, soil is mostly minerals weighing in at a whopping 45%, followed by air at 25% and water at 25%.
+Beneath the ground surface the top soil is full of living organisms that interact in a finely tuned living system but on a percentage basis, soil is mostly minerals weighing in at a whopping 45%, followed by air at 25% and water at 25%.
 The biological component (the balance of nutrients that is required to support healthy plant growth) is only 5%.
 But it is a very significant 5%.